wp-plugins/yith-woocommerce-wishlist/README.txt

 == Changelog ==

+= 1.0.6 =

+* Added: Spanish (Argentina) partial translation by Sebastian Jeremias
+* Added: Portuguese (Brazil) translation by Lincoln Lemos
+* Fixed: Share buttons show also when not logged in
+* Fixed: Price shows including or excluding tax based on WooCommerce settings
+* Fixed: Better compatibility for WPML
+* Fixed: Price shows "Free!" if the product product price is without price
+* Fixed: DB Table creation on plugin activation

 = 1.0.5 =

 * Added: Shared wishlists can be seens also by not logged in users
 * Added: Support for WPML String translation
 * Updated: German translation by Stephanie Schlieske